-Master Data: This Data is key business information like Customer information , Employee , Materials etc. This is more like a reference data.
-For Ex.
-If a customer orders 10 units of your product instead of asking customer for his shipping address 10 times , the same can be referenced from the Customer Master Data.
+Master Data: This Data is key business information like Customer information, Employee, Materials, etc. This is more like a reference data for Ex.
+If a customer orders 10 units of your product instead of asking the customer for his shipping address 10 times, the same can be referenced from the Customer Master Data.

 Transaction Data: This is data related to day to day transactions.

-In SAP terminology, a transaction is series of logically connected dialog steps.
+In SAP terminology, a transaction is a series of logically connected dialog steps.

-- Can we run business warehouse without SAP R/3 implementation?
+11) Can we run a business warehouse without SAP R/3 implementation?

-Yes, you can run business warehouse without R/3 implementation.
-You have to simply transfer structures associated with business warehouse data sources (ODS table, Infocube) to the inbound data files or use third party tools to connect your flat files and other data sources.
+Yes, you can run a business warehouse without R/3 implementation.
+You have to simply transfer structures associated with business warehouse data sources (ODS table, Infocube) to the inbound data files or use third-party tools to connect your flat files and other data sources.

 The data sets are sequential files processed on the application server.
 They are used for file handling in SAP.

-Variables are parameters of a query that are set in the parameter query definition and are not filled with values until the queries are entered into the workbooks.
+Variables are parameters of a query set in the parameter query definition and are not filled with values until the queries are entered into the workbooks.

-- Mention what are the different types of variables?
+14) Mention what the different types of variables are?

 - Characteristics variable